 Goodwin & Pruette, attorneys in Anderson SC, focuses on trial work in the following practice areas:

 - Name Changes

 - Asset Division

 MJ Goodwin & Todd Pruette are divorce lawyers with offices located in Anderson, South Carolina.
 They handle Family Court cases (divorce, custody, support, visitation and much more) in Upstate South Carolina in these counties: Anderson, Oconee, Pickens, Abbeville, Greenville and Greenwood.
-M. J. Goodwin has practiced law for 23 years in Upstate South Carolina.
-If you need a divorce lawyer, put more than two decades of trial experience in your corner!
-CONTACT: email@example.com or call 864-375-0909.
+M. J. Goodwin has practiced law for 25 years in Upstate South Carolina.
+If you need a divorce lawyer, put more than a quarter of a century of trial experience in your corner!
+CONTACT: email@example.com Email inquiries are typically answered within 12 hours.

 Choosing a lawyer is one of the most important decisions you will make.
 For information on how to choose a lawyer, click here.